-Building in extra flavor
+Building extra flavor into the slow-roasted tomato sauce

 AND NOW, A HACK.
 You know how adding anchovies to just about any sauce adds incredible richness, but without the fishy flavor?
 (It does.)
 I love this idea, but I hate leftover anchovies and those little vile-smelling tins.
 As an alternative strategy, I first went to using a teaspoon or so of anchovy paste, added toward the end of the garlic/onion/shallot sauté.
 This works great, but…

 I recently discovered that you can cheat by using Asian Fish Sauce.
 Yeah, I mix my cuisines.
 So what?!
 This is a super-easy way to umami-fy your sauce.
 After all, the main ingredient is anchovy extract.
 I got very excited when I made this discovery and Googled it to see if anyone else had thought of it.
 They had.
 I’m definitely not the only one.

 You know the part where you would usually add some wine to the pan and reduce?
 I now FIRST add about 2 tablespoons of fish sauce and reduce it to almost nothing.
 THEN I add the wine.
 You might wrinkle your nose or raise an eyebrow, but to me, the smell of the sautéed garlic and that reduction is AMAZING.
 The result is a meaty, complex flavor that you would never associate with fish sauce.

 Slow-roasted Tomato Sauce: the chunk dilemma